casy-lab/docker-image/README.md

 # Docker Images

-This repository contains Dockerfiles to build, and run, a docker image useful for executing the [UAV Software](https://github.com/casy-lab/uav-catkin-ws) on any quadcopter, regardless of the endowed companion computer.
+This repository contains Dockerfiles to build, and run, a docker image useful for executing the [UAV Software](https://github.com/casy-lab/uav-catkin-ws) or the [Student UAV Software](https://github.com/casy-lab/student-catkin-ws) on any quadcopter, regardless of the endowed companion computer, or on any simulation pc.

 ### Dependencies